springernature/frontend-playbook/practices/graded-browser-support.md

 ### Caveats

-#### Internet Explorer 10 support

-As of January 2017, we consider Internet Explorer 10 a Core browser.
-This is mainly due to its lack of support for certain modern features plus very low usage numbers.
-IE10 also stopped receiving security updates in January 2016 from its manufacturer.

-Unfortunately, both IE10 and IE11 respond to the same CSS media queries, which means that it is not possible to use a CSS-only method of differentiating between both browsers.

-This means that even if we consider IE10 a Core browser, we currently have to serve IE10 users Enhanced code.

-#### Internet Explorer and CSS Grid

-[CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) has been available in all evergreen browsers [for some time now](https://caniuse.com/#feat=css-grid).
-It offers a much-simplified way of working with layout and offers new design opportunities.

-However, CSS Grid is not available in the full standardised form in Internet Explorer 10 or 11, both of which are currently supported *de facto* as Enhanced browsers (see above).
-There is an easy to use solution: Autoprefixer.
-As of version 9.3.1 we are now able to reliably generate vendor prefixes for IE10 and IE11 by enabling Autoprefixer's grid option.
-There are a few minor caveats such as ensuring you always define `grid-template-columns` with `grid-template-areas` together if you want `grid-column-gap` to be prefixed correctly.
-These are well documented [on CSS Tricks](https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer).

 #### Browsers without TLS 1.2 support

 As of June 2018, all our sites are served through HTTPS using the [TLS 1.2 cryptographic protocol](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_1.2) or newer.
 This means that users of browsers that don't support TLS 1.2 (e.g. Safari on iOS 4) will not be able to access our sites.
 Browsers that have support for TLS 1.2 not enabled by default (e.g. Internet Explorer on Windows 7) will not be able to access our sites, unless they change their default settings.
 We consider that this is required in order to keep our users secure.